kalebbriggs/BriggsProject1/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+If needing to download and run the playbook along with updating the files, the following commands need to be executed:

+-SSH into Jump Box
+- curl https://github.com/kalebbriggs/BriggsProject1/blob/main/Ansible/Docker-install.yml > /etc/ansible/Docker-install.yml
+- nano Docker-install.yml to check hosts and edit playbook if needed
+- nano /etc/ansible/hosts to add IPs and [hostnames]
+- curl https://github.com/kalebbriggs/BriggsProject1/blob/main/Ansible/Elk-Install.yml >/etc/ansible/Elk-install.yml
+- curl https://github.com/kalebbriggs/BriggsProject1/blob/main/Ansible/Filebeat_install.yml > /etc/ansible/Filebeat-install.yml
+- curl https://github.com/kalebbriggs/BriggsProject1/blob/main/Ansible/MetricBeat_install.yml > /etc/ansible/Metricbeat-install.yml
+- nano the install files to ensure the hostnames matches to the host name in your host file
+- nano the config files to update the ip address in the files to your machines